adlvdl/sheffield_hpc/hpc/jupyterhub.rst

 * as *executable teaching materials* (e.g. `BAD days`_ tutorials);
 * as `runnable journal papers`_?

-Jupyter itself is web application that interprets, runs and renders Notebooks.
+Jupyter itself is a web application that interprets, runs and renders Notebooks.
-You interact with it by
 As you interact with it by just connecting from your web browser the Jupyter server software can be running on your local machine or